3 Steps to Boost Your Transition Planning

 • Completing these goals would mean you’ve successfully improved that focus area.

-Check 4: Develop discrete action steps that need to happen in order for you to accomplish your goals and fulfil the expectations of the focus area.
+Check 4: Develop discrete action steps that need to happen in order for you to accomplish your goals and fulfill the expectations of the focus area

 • You may have anywhere from 5-10 action steps per goal.